wen-zhi/hashing/readme.md

 Usage
 ------

 The current implemented models are `LSH, ITQ, ITQ_CCA, SDH`.
-All the model share the same interface, so it is very easy to use them.
+All the models share the same interface, so it is very easy to use them.
 The Following are two examples:

 > You can download **MNIST-GIST512D** from [here](https://drive.google.com/open?id=14MG9OGekFROlbe-aLHuNlRMiFZITHFhh).